 It’s hard to imagine the mind of a person who sees a busy airport, full of delayed planes and the slow seething anger of the unwashed masses and thinks to himself “I can make a game out of this”.
 My friends, let me introduce you to Tim Fowers.

 Tim Fowers is the only board game designer my wife knows by name.
-He’s designed 4 games in her top 50 games of all time (Paperback, Hardback, and Burgle Bros and Now Boarding).
 His continued collaboration with artist Ryan Goldsberry and re-use of characters has established a familiar aesthetic when a new game hits the market that makes everything feel somewhat familiar.

-My wife and I tried Now Boarding for the first time at the local board game cafe, unaware that Tim Fowers new game had been shipped and delivered (I had saw it on Kickstarter but passed on backing it at the time).
-Knowing very little about how the game was played before hand, I found the rulebook to be adequate tool for teaching the game with only minor confusion during the set-up process.
+My wife and I played Now Boarding for the first time at our local board game cafe.
+Knowing very little about how the game was played ahead of time, I found the rulebook to be adequate for teaching the game with only minor confusion during the set-up process.

 Concepts learned and game prepared, we launched into our first play of Now Boarding.
 At first the morning flights were easy affairs, single passengers going directly to their destination, no one waiting for longer than a turn at their home airport, and even able to take advantage of some good weather on the way.

 Shortly into the afternoon phase of the game, the pace began to quicken, at one moment there was a single person waiting on the eastern seaboard, but half a dozen customers were angrily stewing in their delays all along the west coast. a concerted effort saw these passengers picked up, but with all the planes on the right side of the board, suddenly the left was filling up with a pair of travelers at each gate, and not enough time to pick them up before their anger boiled over and complaints were filed.